Montefiores

 Mitchell Highway.
 Wellington NSW

-Lion of Waterloo Hotel, Montefiores, Wellington – © Art of the Journey 2017
+Lion of Waterloo Hotel, Montefiores, Wellington – © Art of the Journey

 Now a nearby “suburb” of Wellington, Montefiores was once a private village and is actually older than Wellington.

-It was established in the 1830s by the Joseph Montefiore wealthy merchant who arrived in Sydney on the passenger ship Jupiter in 1829 with the intention of “investing £10,000 in the wool industry and the cultivation of drugs”.
+It was established in the 1830s by Joseph Montefiore a wealthy merchant who arrived in Sydney on the passenger ship Jupiter in 1829 with the intention of “investing £10,000 in the wool industry and the cultivation of drugs”.

-Joseph Montefiore was a colourful colonial character whose business interests included banking, copper mining, importing, general merchants, shipping agents, land speculation.
+Joseph Montefiore was a colourful colonial character whose business interests included banking, copper mining, importing, general merchants, shipping agents, and land speculation.
 He was a free trade politician, a benefactor and Jewish community leader.
 Read more about Joseph Montefiores.

 Montefiores picked a good location for his village, on the Macquarie River at a spot where all traffic and provisions had to cross.
-The historic Lion of Waterloo Hotel was where Cobb & Co coaches changes horses and where passengers could refresh before continuing their journey north to Dubbo or south to Orange and Bathurst.
+The historic Lion of Waterloo Hotel was where Cobb & Co coaches changed horses and passengers could refresh before continuing their journey north to Dubbo or south to Orange and Bathurst.

 The hotel still caters for travellers and locals and treasures its historic beginnings in 1842 when it was built with cypress pine longs and corrugated iron.